ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 Exceptions when using mlapi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you are using the remote mlapi server, then a lot of these settings migrate to ``mlapiconfig.ini`` Specifically, when ``zm_detect.py`` sees ``ml_gateway`` in its ``[remote]`` section, it passes on the detection work to mlapi.
+If you are using the remote mlapi server, then most of these settings migrate to ``mlapiconfig.ini`` Specifically, when ``zm_detect.py`` sees ``ml_gateway`` in its ``[remote]`` section, it passes on the detection work to mlapi.